flowchain/devify-server/README.md

 Devify is an open source project to develop the boilerplates for getting started with IoT cloud servers.
 It gets you up to speed using IoT and web technologies.

-Devify open source project, or **Devify** in short, is a software framework.
+Devify open source project, or **Devify**, is a software framework.
 Its goal is to create a new way to write IoT server code.

 ## Quickstart